-There is the overall sense of lawlessness as the Government has little control over large parts of the country.
+There is an overall sense of lawlessness as the Government has little control over large parts of the country.

 Terrorism is still hugely widespread and represents a horrific issue with Taliban rebels causing fear throughout the country and the Government trying to fight them.

 Afghanistan is not safe for travel, and westerners as well as other tourists can easily be targeted and become victims of hostile acts, sometimes even in a random terrorist attack.